supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

     * Take the copied URL and past into the host box.
         * remove the `jdbc:hive2://` prefix from the URL; dbeaver will add it for you in the JDBC URL box.
     * Leave the port empty.
-    * Database/Schema can be left empty or set to the database you want to connect into.
+    * Database/Schema should be set to the database you want to connect into.
     * _The authentication section & Driver Settings will be covered later in this document._

 ![](./images/dbeaver/dbeaver-update-host.png)